Post Nuptial Agreement in Miami or Orlando

 - The ownership rights in and disposition of the death benefit from a life insurance policy

 The validity of Florida post nuptial agreements are governed by the seminal Florida Supreme Court decision in Casto v.
 Casto, 508 So.2d 330 (Fla.
 1987).
 According to the Casto decision:

 - The critical test in determining the validity of a post nuptial agreement is whether there was fraud or overreaching on one side, or, assuming unreasonableness, whether the challenging spouse did not have adequate knowledge of marital property and income of the parties at the time the agreement was reached;

 - A post nuptial agreement is not enforceable if the party against whom enforcement is sought proves that the agreement was the product of fraud, duress, coercion or overreaching or if the agreement makes an unfair or unreasonable provision for that spouse by demonstrating the parties' relative situations, including their respective ages, health, education, and financial status.

-While the State of Florida recognizes the legality of a post nuptial agreement in Miami, they are often challenged.
+While the State of Florida recognizes the legality of a post nuptial agreement in Miami or Orlando, they are often challenged.
 In order to avoid expensive problems enforcing your post nuptial agreement in the future, it is essential that you have it drawn up by a skilled and knowledgeable family law attorney.
 The lawyers at Segarra & Associates, P.A. will assist you in drafting a post nuptial agreement with terms that work for you and your family.